An-Naml: Chronology

-Sura 27 is agreed to be a Meccan Sura from the middle of the Meccan period.
-Tafsīr al-Jalālayn notes that some exceptions exist: ayat 52-55 are from the Medinan period; aya 85 was revealed during the Hijra to Medina.
+Sura 27 is agreed to be a Meccan surah from the middle of the Meccan period.
+Tafsir al-Jalalayn notes that some exceptions exist: ayat 52-55 are from the Medinan period; aya 85 was revealed during the Hijra to Medina.

 Nöldeke's Chronology

 Orientalist Theodor Nöldeke's chronology places Sura 27 as 68th out of 114.
 He places it amongst the 21 suras of the Second Meccan Period (See Muhammad in Mecca).
-(The Meccan period is estimated to be from 610-622 CE.)
-Nöldeke estimates Sura 27 to be preceded by Sura 17 Al-Isra and followed by Sura 18 al-Kahf.
+(The Meccan period is estimated to be from 610 to 622 CE.)
+Nöldeke estimates an-Naml to be preceded by al-Isra' and followed by al-Kahf.
 All three suras use allusions to Judaism and the stories of Moses in particular.

 Egyptian Chronology

-Standard Islamic Egyptian chronology places Sura 27 as 48th out of 114.
-In this order, it comes before Sura 28 al-Qasas and after Sura 26 al-Shu'ara, following its order in the standard 'Uthmanic Qur'an (see History of the Qur'an).
+Standard Islamic Egyptian chronology places an-Naml as 48th out of 114.
+In this order, it comes before al-Qasas "the Story" and after ash-Shu'ara "the Poets", following its order in the standard 'Uthmanic Qur'an (see History of the Qur'an).
 Amongst all three suras and all suras numbered between 19 and 32, the account of revelation begins with "mysterious letters," the meaning of which is speculated among some and among others remains unknown; they are speculated to have been variant Arabic dialects.
 Sura 27 begins with the words "Ta Sin."
 As evident in Tafsīr al-Jalālayn, these words are sometimes interpreted as mysteries of God – signs to believe.